-Even entrepreneurs need to relax now and again, what better way to do it than with a movie?
+Even entrepreneurs need to relax now and again, what better way to do it than with one of the best businesses movies?

 When we can combine entertainment with something inspiring or even educational, that can only be an added bonus.